leonelquinteros/gotext/README.md

 This is valid and can be used within a package.

 In normal conditions the Go compiler will optimize the calls to _() by replacing its content in place of the function call to reduce the function calling overhead.
-This is a normal Go compiler behaviour.
+This is a normal Go compiler behavior.